Celestial Atlas

 (possessive form Canum Venaticorum, abbreviation CVn)

-Formed by Hevelius, in 1687, from a portion of Ursa Major.
-As early as 1533 maps of Boötes, the Herdsman, showed him holding leashes for two or three dogs; but the position of the dogs didn't correspond to any particular stars, and varied from one atlas to another.
+Canes Venatici was formed by Hevelius in 1687 from a portion of Ursa Major.
+As early as 1533 maps of Boötes, the Herdsman, showed him holding leashes for two or three dogs; but the position of the dogs didn't correspond to any particular stars and varied from one atlas to another.
 So Hevelius is the first to have placed them in their present position.

 Stars in Canes Venatici